Last Updated on July 17, 2022 by Dave Schoenbeck

 Achieving Goals in Life and Business

-We all have an idea of the things we’d like to accomplish before we die.
+We all know what we’d like to accomplish before we die.
 Setting goals in life is one thing, but achieving them is another.
 The key is to set the right goals from the beginning to set yourself up for success.
 This goes for long-term life goals as well as business goals.

 Your goals provide a navigational beacon to help you steer your ship.
 However, a goal that’s too general is more like a lofty ambition.
 SMART goals, on the other hand, provide you with a road map that puts you on the right path.

 For example, if your goal is to climb a mountain, you’re not going to get there without a plan.
 The goal is measurable: you’ll know when you’ve achieved it.
 But what specific mountain will you climb?
 You can say you want to climb Mt.
-Everest, but the truth is that unless you’re a very experienced mountain climber or will become one, that goal is probably not achievable.
+Everest, but the truth is that that goal is probably not achievable unless you’re a very experienced mountain climber or will become one.

 So start smaller.
 Choose a specific mountain that’s achievable for you to climb based on a projection of your ability.
 Then, decide when you’ll make it happen.
-By setting a time-based deadline, you will be spurred to taking the kinds of actions you’ll need to prepare yourself.
+By setting a time-based deadline, you will be spurred to take the necessary actions to prepare yourself.

 Relevance is easy.
-You should choose goals that you actually want to achieve.
-Don’t say you want to climb a mountain just to sound impressive.
+It would be best if you choose goals that you want to achieve.
+Don’t say you want to climb a mountain to sound impressive.
 Your goals need to be things that align with who you are.

-If you’re not sure where to start with setting goals in life or what types of goals to focus on, I’m happy to share a generalized version of my own list.
+If you’re unsure where to start with setting goals in life or what types of goals to focus on, I’m happy to share a generalized version of my list.
 When I broke down my life expectancy into future weeks, I felt a fantastic surge of urgency to:

 - Deepen my relationships with my friends